Friday, May 15, 2026

 Step 1: Establish a Baseline Weight

 Every tracking programme needs a starting point.
 For finishing cattle, this is the weight at housing or arrival.
 For calves, it is birth weight and weaning weight.
-For breeding cattle, it is weight at key production points — mating, pregnancy diagnosis, calving.
+For breeding cattle, it is weight at key production points — mating, pregnancy diagnosis, and calving.
 Record this weight with the date and a unique animal identifier.
 If a scale was not available at a key production event — arrival, weaning, or turnout — body measurement methods can provide a starting estimate: our guide to how to estimate cattle weight without a scale covers the most accurate field techniques.

 Step 2: Choose a Weighing Interval